pspaulding/create-redux-module/usage.md

 If you are unfamiliar with redux, then why are you here?
-Checkout [redux](http://redux.js.org/) and come back when done.
+Check out [redux](http://redux.js.org/) and come back when done.

 Installation
 ---